bcgov/platform-developer-docs/src/docs/app-monitoring/sysdig-monitor-create-monitoring-dashboards.md

 - `Pod/Workload Status & Performance`: Understand the status of applications (workloads or pods) by monitoring status, health, resource usage and performance.
 Works great for service monitoring via Golden Signals.
 - `Application specific dashboards`: You can find them from the Application section of the templates.
 They are helpful if you are looking for metrics dedicated to your tech stack.

+Here's a quick [video](https://www.youtube.com/watch?v=K4rkSCSq3C4&list=PL9CV_8JBQHiorxwU-2nA8aqM4KTzdCnfg&index=24) on how this can be setup.

 ## Create custom dashboard from templates